 Q. What color will my mantel be?

-We offer our fireplace mantels in their natural, unfinished aged patina or we can finish the mantel in custom stain for an additional charge; but we highly recommend enjoying the natural patina as nature intended.
-Once received, you could choose to seal the beam and soften the surface texture by applying a hand wax.
-These come in ranges of color from clear to to dark.
-Any application of a sealant or stain will change the color of the mantel.
+We offer our fireplace mantels in their natural state with their unfinished aged patina.
+We highly recommend enjoying the natural patina as nature intended.
+Once received, you could choose to seal the beam and soften the surface texture by applying a hand wax, but most clients stick with the natural look.
+Any application of a sealant, stain, or wax will change the color of the mantel.

 Q. Is there a range of texture on reclaimed wood fireplace mantels?